Last updated: Aug 15, 2021 1:00 PM EST

 Note: the source of these timelines is Prelude's last quarter press release and subject to change.

-Disclosure: I am a shareholder of Prelude Therapeutics as of the time of the publishing of this article.
-I may exit from this position at any given time without notice.
-Data presented in this article have been obtained from third-party publications and sources.
+Disclosure: Data presented in this article have been obtained from third-party publications and sources.
 I do not guarantee the accuracy of this data and all information presented here should be checked and verified accordingly.
 Readers of this article should each make their own evaluation and judgement of the mentioned companies and of the relevance and adequacy of the information provided.
 Readers should make other such investigation as deemed necessary.
 The article is intended for informational purposes.
 Investors and potential investors are requested to do additional research before investing in any of the companies mentioned in this article.
 All investments have risks of loss associated with them.
 Investing is very risky, highly speculative, and should not be done by anyone who cannot afford to lose the entire value of investment and without prior due diligence.
 Investors should evaluate the risks associated with each individual company before investing.
 All forward-looking statements are anticipations subject to risks and uncertainties and actual results can differ materially from those projected.

 Additional disclosure: This article contains trademarks, trade names, copyrights and data of Prelude Therapeutics and other companies, which are the property of their respective owners.